dlarbi/swoop.js/README.md

 # swoop.js
 Swoop is a small MVC framework that helps build single page applications.
 Uses require.js for modularity and jQuery for some DOM interactions.

 Swoop has event-driven one way Model-View data bindings, simplified event system for your views, core classes for Models, Views, Events, Router, Templating.
 This repo is a sample app built with Swoop, that allows users to drag around a google map, and see their views bound to geo-located twitter data.
-The server in our example repo does literally nothing, except return tweets based on a ?lat=&long= query string to /api/test/.
+The server in our example repo does literally nothing except return tweets based on a ?lat=&long= query string to /api/test/.

 ####Building our twitter-google maps mashup application with Swoop